Sennheiser reveals cheap rival for Sony WH-1000XM3 at CES 2020

 Building on the success of the HD 4.50BTNC (which we awarded 4.5 out of 5 stars in our review), the new HD450BT over-ear headphones offer a 30-hour battery life and instant access to your voice assistant of choice thanks to a dedicated button.

+The HD450BT model also supports wired mode, for those wanting a more direct connection – say, to avoid disturbances to your Bluetooth connection in a public place with a lot of wireless headphones.

-Even cheaper are the HD350BT, which will cost $119 (about £90 / AU$170) upon their release later this month – although they don't come with noise cancellation like their pricier sibling.
+Even cheaper, though, are the HD350BT, which will cost $119 (about £90 / AU$170) upon their release later this month – although they don't come with noise cancelation like their pricier sibling.

 - Check out all of TechRadar's CES 2020 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.